 A working group of 80 community, non-profit and City leaders, along with developers, artists and organizers, is behind a brand-new policy that will convey the City of Chicago’s approach to equitable transit-oriented development – or ETOD.

 The ETOD policy plan, which went public on September 14, 2020, on the City of Chicago’s website, aims to incentivize the development of affordable housing, small businesses, and mixed-use properties around all transit stations, among other goals.

 If the policy recommendations are adopted by the City, organizers say the long-term outcomes will be: more neighborhoods that are affordable, walkable and transit-oriented (versus car-oriented); healthier and safer streets and corridors; and, neighborhoods that are designed with community members to meet their specific needs.

 “Nearly all transit-oriented development in Chicago has occurred in communities that are predominantly white, and it has often contributed to displacement in communities of color, or skipped them altogether” says Roberto Requejo, program director of Elevated Chicago and one of the members of the ETOD working group.
 “You need only look at the differences between the activity around the Morgan station in the West Loop or the Blue Line stations along Milwaukee Avenue, on one hand, and at the vacant land around Green Line South or the 95th Street Red Line stations, on the other.
 It’s time for equity to be the centerpiece of the way Chicago develops communities around transit infrastructure.
 We need a policy that has teeth and makes equitable TOD the norm, rather than the exception.”

-The general public is invited to review and make comments on the new ETOD policy through Thursday, October 29, 2020.
-The policy is hosted at https://chi.gov/etod, and its development was supported by the Office of Mayor Lori Lightfoot and a cross-section of City departments including Housing, Planning and Development, Transportation, and Public Health, with input by the Chicago Transit Authority.
+The general public was invited to review and make comments on the new ETOD policy through Thursday, October 29, 2020.
+The policy, hosted at https://chi.gov/etod, was developed with support from the Office of Mayor Lori Lightfoot and a cross-section of City departments including Housing, Planning and Development, Transportation, and Public Health, with input by the Chicago Transit Authority.
 A preliminary summary of the public response and comments to the policy can be found here; a final report will be produced in January.